Distributed optimization over time-varying directed graphs: Problem, Algorithm and Main Results

-Every node $i$ will maintain auxiliary vector variables $\bx_i(t), \bw_i(t)$ in $\R^d$, as well as an auxiliary scalar variable $y_i(t)$, initialized as $y_i(0)=1$ for all $i$.
-These quantities will be updated by the nodes according to the rules, where $\bg_i(t+1)$ is a subgradient of the function $f_i$ at $\bz_i(t+1)$.
-The method is initiated with $\bw_i(0)=\bz_i(0) = \1$ and $y_i(0)=1$ for all $i$.
-The stepsize $\alpha(t+1)>0$ satisfies the following decay conditions We note that the above equations have simple broadcast-based implementation: each node $i$ broadcasts the quantities $\bx_i(t)/d_i(t), y_i(t)/d_i(t)$ to all of the nodes in its out-neighborhood\footnote{We note that we make use here of the assumption that node $i$ knows its out-degree $d_i(t)$.}, which simply sum all the messages they receive to obtain $\bw_i(t+1)$ and $y_i(t+1)$.
-The update equations for $\bz_i(t+1), \bx_i(t+1)$ can then be executed without any further communications between nodes during step $t$.
+We note that the above equations have simple broadcast-based implementation: each node $j$ broadcasts the quantities $\bx_j(t)/d_j(t), y_j(t)/d_j(t)$ to all of the nodes $i$ in its out-neighborhood\footnote{We note that we make use here of the assumption that node $i$ knows its out-degree $d_i(t)$.}, which simply sum all the messages they receive to obtain $\bw_i(t+1)$ and $y_i(t+1)$.
+The update equations for $\bz_i(t+1), \bx_i(t+1)$ can be executed without any further communications \aor{among} nodes during step~$t$.

-Without the subgradient term in the final equation, our protocol would be a version of the push-sum protocol \cite{dobra-kempe} for average computation studied recently in \cite{benezit, dominguez}.
+Without the subgradient term in the final equation, our protocol would be a version of the push-sum protocol \cite{dobra-kempe} for average computation studied recently in \cite{benezit, dominguez, ciblat}.
 For intuition on the precise form of these equations, we refer the reader to these three papers; roughly speaking, the somewhat involved form of the updates is intended to ensure that every node receives an equal weighting after all the linear combinations and ratios have been taken.
-In this case, the vectors $\bz_{i}(t+1)$ converge to some common point, i.e., a consensus is achieved.
+In this case the vectors $\bz_{i}(t+1)$ converge to some common point, i.e., a consensus is achieved.
 The inclusion of the subgradient terms in the updates of $\bx_i(t+1)$ is intended to steer the consensus point towards the optimal set $Z^*$, while the push-sum updates steer the vectors $\bz_{i}(t+1)$ towards each other.
 Our main results, which we describe in the next section, demonstrate that this scheme succeeds in steering all vectors $\bz_{i}(t+1)$ towards the same point in the solution set~$Z^*$.